Review: Is USAA Secured Card Ideal for People with Bad Credit?

 If you aren’t satisfied with the options you have here, take a look at our review of the Discover it Secured credit card – it’s cash-rewards program is pretty amazing.

-Also, if you’re goal is to rebuild your credit, we’ve got two excellent guides to help you do that:
+Also, if your goal is to rebuild your credit, we’ve got two excellent guides to help you do that:

-- How to Repair Your Credit and Raise Your Score: Step-by-Step Guide
+- How to Repair Your Bad Credit and Raise Your Score: Step-by-Step Guide

 - How to Raise Your Credit Scores Fast

-Both of them help you understand why credit scores drop and what you can do to slowly – and quickly – raise them so you can get top-notch rewards cards like the Chase Sapphire Preferred and the Southwest Rapid Rewards Premier card.
+Both of them help you understand why credit scores drop and what you can do to slowly – and quickly – raise them.